Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 What is the Best Part of Colorado to Visit?

 That depends on what you like to do.
-If you like being outdoors, then head into the high country.
-If you like dining out, concerts and fun festivals, our small towns and cities are well worth exploring, from the hip capital of Denver to towns like Telluride, tucked deep in mountain canyons.
+If you like being outdoors and outdoor activities like biking, whitewater rafting, and exploring hiking trails then head into the high country.
+You will see some spectacular mountain views.
+If you like dining out, breweries, concerts and fun festivals, our small towns and cities are well worth exploring, from the hip capital of Denver to Boulder to towns like Telluride, tucked deep in mountain canyons.

-And if you want to learn more about our ranching roots and western past, towns in the high plains of eastern Colorado or our high-country dude ranches offer an authentic western experience.
+And if you want to learn more about our wild west spirit and western past, towns in the high plains of eastern Colorado offer an authentic western experience and lots of fun things to do.

 Top Things to Do in Colorado

-Whether you’re planning a vacation to Colorado or are a new resident getting to know the lay of the land, here’s our list of top things to do in Colorado.
+Whether you’re planning a vacation to visit Colorado and just want to visit the tourist attraction or are a new resident getting to know the lay of the land, here’s our list of top things to do in Colorado.
 (And we should know, this is our home!)

 Go Skiing in Colorado

 Colorado is home to some of the most renowned ski and snowboard resorts in the world.
-Family-friendly slopes, cozy lodging, and charming mountain towns make this a must-do on your trip.
+World-class family-friendly slopes, cozy lodging, and charming mountain towns make this a must-do on your trip.
 There are a total of 26 ski resorts across Colorado.
 However, Breckenridge, Aspen and Vail are among the top-rated resorts to visit.
-A day on the slopes costs an average of $100-$200 a day, which includes access to the entire mountain, gear rental and food.
+Skiers and Snowboarders can expect a day on the slopes to cost an average of $100-$250 a day, which includes access to the entire mountain, gear rental and food.
+If skiing or snowboarding or not your thing, try out snowshoeing.
+During the summer try out mountain biking and rock climbing.

 Attend a Concert at Red Rocks Amphitheater